 - Please send resume and cover letter to firstname.lastname@example.org.
 Indicate “Intern Application” in the subject line.

-- The deadline for Fall 2019 applications is Friday, August 16th, 2019.
-Applications for the remainder of the Summer will be reviewed on a case-by-case basis.
+- The deadline for Spring 2020 applications is Friday, December 6, 2019.
+Applications received later will be reviewed on a case-by-case basis.

 - This is an unpaid position and is not eligible for benefits or unemployment compensation.
 Students are encouraged to complete the internship for course credit through their schools.